pubnub/real-time-stocks/README.md

 # Real-time Stocks with PHP and JavaScript

-You are looking at a **real-time stock** app that sends data from a **PHP Server Script** to an **HTML5 JavaScript** app.
+You are looking at a **real-time stock** app that sends data from a **PHP Server Process** to an **HTML5 JavaScript** app in real-time.
-Data is broadcast from the PHP Server and the HTML5 JavaScript app will receive the **websocket data** and display it in real-time.
+Stock Quotes are broadcast from the PHP Server into the PubNub Network where the HTML5 JavaScript app will receive the **websocket data** and display it in real-time.

+This is a brief walkthrough of how we built the Real-time Stock Streaming application using PHP and JavaScript leveraging the PubNub Real-time Network as the Data Channel broker.

+The PHP Process can be run in parallel with other PHP processes which allows publishing of real-time quote data into the PubNub Cloud.
+The JavaScript HTML5 App is able to receive a user-selected variety of symbols.

 Each stock quote symbol may be subscribed individually or as a group.
-This means that you are receiving only the data that you need and are interested in, saving on bandwidth.
+This means that you are receiving only the data that you request and are interested in, saving on bandwidth and not receiving data that you are disinterested in.
+This application would not be possible without PubNub Multiplexing.
+Multiplexing will be covered in the following section.

 ![Real-time Stock Feed PHP JavaScript](http://pubnub-demo.s3.amazonaws.com/real-time-stock/real-time-stock-feed-php-javascript.png "Real-time Stock Feed PHP JavaScript")